rocket-pool/docs.rocketpool.net/docs/guides/node/governance/overview.md

 - Provisioned your node with [a withdrawal address](../prepare-node#setting-your-withdrawal-address), set up your [fallback clients](../fallback) (optional), opted into the [Smoothing Pool](../fee-distrib-sp#the-smoothing-pool) (optional), and configured [MEV](../mev)
 - Created at least one [minipool](../create-validator)

-## Guides

-[The Protocol DAO](/guides/houston/pdao#the-protocol-dao-pdao) discusses who and how the pDAO governs Rocket Pool.
-This page will fill you in on how pDAO duties such as treasury spends can be executed on-chain, along with the role of the all new Security Council.
-It'll also walk you through the lifecycle of a pDAO proposal and explain some of the measures taken to prevent spam and gun down malicious proposals.

-## There are three addresses involved in voting:
+## There are three addresses involved in voting

 - pDAO Signalling Address — will be used as your Snapshot address, if you want to vote directly or if you want to override your delegate’s Snapshot vote.
 This address is only used for Snapshot not on-chain voting.